JasperHo1228/MyPortfolio-backend-ContactMe/README.md

 # MyPortfolio-backend-ContactMe

-This Backend email system is to link it to myPortfolio react app.
+This is a very simple backend email system which linked to myPortfolio react app.